Landlord/Tenant & Public Housing

 What if I am Having a Problem with my Landlord?

 Has your landlord threatened to evict you?
 Does he/she refuse to make repairs that are needed to keep your home safe and habitable?
 Before not paying your rent, know your rights and responsibilities.
-Below are selected brochures published by CLSMF that can help you protect your rights.
-You can see the full list of brochures here.
+Call the CLSMF Helpline at 1-800-405-1417 for more information.